SDK

 // if you want to interact with different token,

-// simply set different contract address
+// simply pass different contract address as an argument

-const account1Balance = await psp22.balanceOf(account, account.address)
+const account1Balance = await psp22.balanceOf(account.address, TOKEN1_ADDRESS)

 console.log(account1Balance)